kstarre/taskTurtle/README.md

 # taskTurtle
-SET DEBUG=taskturtle: * & npm start
+set DEBUG=taskturtle: * & npm run devstart
 =======
 # What is TaskTurtle?